All Products

 model_call_duration_total

-Total model call duration
+Total model call duration.

 model_call_duration

-Average model call duration
+Average model call duration.

 model_call_duration_p50

-p50 model call duration
+p50 model call duration.

 model_call_duration_p99

-p99 model call duration
+p99 model call duration.

 model_first_token_duration_total

-Total time to first token
+Total time to first token.

 model_first_token_duration

-Average time to first token
+Average time to first token.

 model_first_token_duration_p50

-p50 time to first token
+p50 time to first token.

 model_first_token_duration_p99

-p99 time to first token
+p99 time to first token.

-Time per non-first token
+Generation time per token

 model_generation_duration_per_token_total

-Total time per non-first token
+Total generation time per token.

 model_generation_duration_per_token

-Average time per non-first token
+Average generation time per token.

 model_generation_duration_per_token_p50

-p50 time per non-first token
+p50 generation time per token.

 model_generation_duration_per_token_p99

-p99 time per non-first token
+p99 generation time per token.

 Usage